mattyyeung/mattyyeung.github.io/piano-path.md

 - ability to repeat notes quickly

 **Lights:** <br>
-Removing a resistor puts the sensors into 80Hz mode = 12.5ms period.
+The HX711 has an 80Hz mode = 12.5ms period.
 Average latency is 12.5/2 ms plus a little more since six sensors are polled in succession, let's call it 10ms.
 Filtering on sensor input is basic to avoid delays.
 Result: light feels instant to a user.
+Easy!

 **Sounds:** <br>
-Harder.
-Generated by the head RPi.
+Harder, since sounds are generated centrally at the head (RPi), not the nodes (ESP32s).
 Achieved a good result, feels "instant".
 Under 100ms avg latency:
 - <10ms from sensor polling (as above)
 - 12ms avg from head polling the nodes (42Hz)
 - 20ms(?) from audio stack in RPi OS